Ney2/capstone-project/README.md

-# capstone-project
+# Global Women Tech Conference Website
 This is my first capstone project for modlue 1.
 It is a website buit for a Global Women Tech Conference

 # Built With
    - Html